lkoepsel/tictactoe/README.md

 ## Resetting the Pico
 The *Pico W* doesn't have a reset button, which means there are two alternatives.
 First, power cycle the Pico by removing the USB cable or second, add a reset button.
 I find the second method preferable and have described the process [here](https://wellys.com/posts/rp2040_micropython_1/#reset).

+## Program Size
+This example use [bulma](https://bulma.io) as its framework.
+I chose it as I wanted a CSS-only framework and *bulma* was the first one, that I found, which made sense.
+That said, it is huge for an embedded microcontroller at 206kB.
+That is almost 25% of the entire file storage capacity of the Pico W. Going forward, I won't use it.
+I also won't invest any time changing it for this project.

+## Automation to Copy Project to Board
+The program list_walk will copy all required program files to the board.

+## Tool to Erase Pico LittleFS filesystem